What is a degree audit?

 It can take up to two weeks to receive an official degree audit report, but typically takes five business days.

-No. After you receive an e-mail stating it is ready, you will need to stop by the College of Science and Engineering Undergraduate Advising Center to pick up your copy.
+Yes.
+Typically, the degree audit will be saved as a PDF and emailed to your Texas State email address.
+If you would like a hard copy, let us know and you will need to stop by the College of Science and Engineering Undergraduate Advising Center to pick up your copy.
 We are located in Centennial Hall 202.

 Yes and no. You can look at your unofficial degree audit at any time online.
 It is found on Self-Service Banner (see "How do I generate a degree audit report?" below).
 However, the online version should never be used as an official document.